sundeeparandara/jekyll-now/_posts/2021-02-13-Adventures-in-Markdown.md

 ---

 Howdy!
-This is "blog post" with me testing out markdown.
+This is a "blog post" with me testing out markdown.
 I was brought up on MS Word...cut me some slack 🤣

 I am currently typing this on my Window PC using a software called Typora (a markdown editor).